nik0spapp/wmil/README.md

 ======================
 The attached code implements a multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper below.
-In addition, the features extracted from seven publicly available datasets are provided as well for research purposes.
+In addition, the features extracted from seven datasets are provided as well for research purposes.
 If you use them please cite the paper below:

 <ul><li>Nikolaos Pappas, Andrei Popescu-Belis, <i>Explaining the Stars: Weighted Multiple-Instance Learning for Aspect-Based Sentiment Analysis, Conference on Empirical Methods in Natural Language Processing, 2014</i>
 <br /> <a href="http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf</a>